ARM-software/armnn/delegate/IntegrateDelegateIntoPython.md

 Now that the environment is active we can install additional packages we need for our example script.
 As you can see in the python script at the start of this page, this tutorial uses the `tflite_runtime` rather than the whole tensorflow package.
 The `tflite_runtime` is a package that wraps the TfLite Interpreter.
 Therefore it can only be used to run inferences of
 TfLite models.
-But since ArmNN is only an inference engine itself this is a perfect match.
+But since Arm NN is only an inference engine itself this is a perfect match.
 The `tflite_runtime` is also much smaller than the whole tensorflow package and better suited to run models on mobile and embedded devices.